awreece/codearcana/content/reviews/winning_with_data.md

 The use of derived measures here reminds me of the use of “risk tolerance” by the google SRE teams https://landing.google.com/sre/book/chapters/embracing-risk.html

 > The Z score is determined by the desired p-value / confidence interval.
 Let's choose an 80 percent confidence interval.
 The Z score is 1.28.
+>
 > The standard of deviation is measured on a scale from 0 to 1.
 Most people use 0.5 since it is the most forgiving value and will generate the largest sample size.
+>
 > The margin of error is also called the confidence interval.
-See Figure 8.4.
-When a political poll says a candidate commands 19 percent of the vote +/– 5 percent, the 5 percent is the margin of error.
+>
-$$ SampleSize = \frac{ZScore^2 * StandardOfDeviation * (1 -
+> $$ SampleSize = \frac{ZScore^2 * StandardOfDeviation * (1 -
 StandardOfDeviation)}{MarginOfError^2} $$

 A convenient formula to compute required sample size for a statistically relevant study.

 > Their analysis showed 10 slides is the optimal length for fundraising pitches:
+>
-> * Company Purpose: the mission or goal of the business
+> *Company Purpose*: the mission or goal of the business
+>
-> * Problem: the complication with the status quo that creates the opportunity for the business to pursue
+> *Problem*: the complication with the status quo that creates the opportunity for the business to pursue
+>
-> * Solution: the company's proposed idea to resolve the problem
+> *Solution*: the company's proposed idea to resolve the problem
+>
-> * Why Now: why should this idea succeed now, when no one has succeeded with it before?
+> *Why Now*: why should this idea succeed now, when no one has succeeded with it before?
+>
-> * Market Size: if the business were to succeed, how valuable could it be?
+> *Market Size*: if the business were to succeed, how valuable could it be?
+>
-> * Product: typically, a demonstration of the product or images of the technology
+> *Product*: typically, a demonstration of the product or images of the technology
+>
-> * Team: the members of the founding and executive team, often including key advisors and investors
+> *Team*: the members of the founding and executive team, often including key advisors and investors
+>
-> * Business Model: an overview of the business' pricing strategy and unit economics.
+> *Business Model*: an overview of the business' pricing strategy and unit economics.
+>
-> * Competition: a description of the alternatives and substitutes and how the startup intends to differentiate itself
+> *Competition*: a description of the alternatives and substitutes and how the startup intends to differentiate itself
+>
-> * Financials: a pro-forma profit and loss projection of the business.
+> *Financials*: a pro-forma profit and loss projection of the business.
 In Docsend's analysis, investors spend the most time on this slide to understand the long-term profitability of the business and the amount of capital required to sustain the company.

 I think this list of 10 slides is likely to be good for nearly any pitch, including for internal presentation.